Ask Question

 bullet

-Does it get worse when you move in certain ways?
+Does it feel better when you take certain pain medications?

 bullet